 Any employee who fails to report will be subject to the full range of discipline, including discharge.

 The State Department of Human Resources Management makes available a one-page summary of the policy [pdf].

-Information about this reporting obligation is provided in the Sexual Harassment Guidance for Employees.
+Information about this reporting obligation is provided in the Discrimination, Harassment, and Retaliation Policy.

 To help William & Mary satisfy its obligation under the Virginia law on threat assessment and to maintain a safe and secure campus community, all students and employees – including faculty – are required to report acts of violence, threats and threatening behavior, under the university Campus Violence and Threat Management Policy[pdf].

 The Policy lists university officers to whom reports can be made.
 Additional information about identifying and responding to threats and concerning behavior is available on the university’s violence prevention and education website.